sourcegraph/handbook/content/departments/ceo-team/ceo-shadow-program.md

 ### When is your content due?

-Your content must be completed by the Friday following the conmpletion of your rotation.
+Your content must be completed by the Friday following the completion of your rotation.
 We will feature your CEO shadow content in the GitDown the following Monday.

 ### How is content submitted?